People

 Undergraduate research assistants

 Ting did her PhD work as a joint student between our lab and Yi Rao's lab at Beijing University.
-She developed new genetic tools for studying DA in flies and is now a postdoctoral fellow in Hong Kong.
+She developed new genetic tools for studying DA in flies and is now a staff scientist in Hong Kong.

 Ting Xie